Begin your legal education journey with UT Law.

 First year of law school (1L year):

 Complete your senior year of undergraduate and your first year of law school concurrently.

 - If you are admitted to UT Law, you will become a full-time, first-year law student following your junior year of undergraduate study.

-- You will be able to utilize all scholarships and financial aid that you were eligible for as an undergraduate for the first year of law school (GPA guidelines to retain scholarships will still be required).
+- You may be able to utilize the scholarships and financial aid that you were eligible for as an undergraduate for the first year of law school (GPA guidelines to retain scholarships will still be required).
 Check with your undergraduate program.